kevlar-kt/kevlar/docs/pages/modules/antipiracy/detection.md

 !!! info "Collateral example in package name randomization"

-	The easiest example to illustrate this technique with is [Lucky Patcher](database.md).
+	The easiest example to illustrate this technique is with [Lucky Patcher](database.md).
-	Its installer generates a randomized stub, it inserts the payload (the actual pirate software), and installs it.
+	Its installer generates a randomized stub, inserts the payload (the actual pirate software), and installs it.

 	While the stub's package name _has_ random bits, it is not completely random.
 It always starts with "ru.", followed by 8 random characters, followed by a ".", followed by another 9 random characters.